DC801/BM-Badge/README.md

 If you use this action to change the script slot that is currently running the action, any actions given afterward may not execute depending on what they are.

-Because entity properties are reset when a map is loaded, and because entities retain the last script that was run in their `on_interact` slot, you should restore an entity's original interact script at the end of their interact script tree.
+Because entity properties are reset when a map is loaded, and because entities retain the last script that was run in their `on_interact` slot, you should restore an entity's original interact script at the end of their interact script tree if there are any script jumps involved.

 ```
 set entity $entity:string on_interact (to) $script:string